 The AI sniper rifles featured here are bolt action i.e. - rounds are loaded into the breech manually via a bolt lever - important as the operator can control the ejection of empty cases, a technique that helps conceal his location.
 The bolt-action on the rifles are designed so that an operator can reload and still keep his fix on the target through the scope.

-The Special Air Service use the L118A1 / L115A1/A3 in the counter-terrorist role and on the battlefield.
-Other UK military units, including the Royal Marines and Parachute Regiment, use both the L118A1 AW and the AWM (L115A1/A3).
+The Special Air Service use/have used the L118A1 / L115A1/A3 in the counter-terrorist role and on the battlefield.
+Other UK military units, including the Royal Marines and Parachute Regiment, use both the AWM (L115A1/A3).

 Related Book :